yongjz/traces/README.md

 # traces
-This is a spring mvc and mybatis project.
+This is a springmvc + mybatis + shiro project.